pulumi/pulumi-hugo/themes/default/content/docs/intro/vs/cloud-template-transpilers/aws-cdk/_index.md

 Moreover, because CDK depends on CloudFormation as the deployment engine, it shares many of the same benefits and limitations as CloudFormation (see [Pulumi vs. CloudFormation]({{< relref "/docs/intro/vs/cloud-templates/cloudformation" >}})).

 Finally, while both CDK and Pulumi support automated testing, the scenarios they're able to support are quite different.
 For example, both CDK and Pulumi support unit testing, but Pulumi offers significant advantages as a result of the deep integration between language host and runtime.
-With Pulumi, you can run fast, in-memory (offline) unit tests that mock external calls cloud providers, whereas with CDK, you're only able to run assertions against the rendered CloudFormation template synthesized by the CDK app, and there is no equivalent option for offline testing.
+With Pulumi, you can run fast, in-memory (offline) unit tests that mock external calls to cloud providers, whereas with CDK, you're only able to run assertions against the rendered CloudFormation template synthesized by the CDK app, and there is no equivalent option for offline testing.

 The following table summarizes some additional similarities and differences between Pulumi and CDK, and the sections below the table go into more detail.